-- Lecturer in Heritage Practitioner Engagement (Information Studies)
+- Lecturer (Information Studies)

 Cross-disciplinary in nature, my work sits at the juncture of Museum Studies, Postcolonial Studies, and Art and Design History.
 My research interests concern the visual and material culture of the British Empire from the eighteenth to the twentieth century and contemporary legacies of this past.
 In particular, I examine how museums, galleries and exhibitions functioned as tools of empire by facilitating the removal, collection, classification, display and interpretation of objects and images.
 Attentive to empire and its after-effects, I am also interested in how museums, other public institutions and civic spaces engage with so-called uncomfortable or hidden histories of the colonial past in the (post)colonial present and, closely tied to this, what constitutes progressive, anti-racist and decolonial museum practices.

 - History of Museums and Exhibitions

 - Critical Museology and Heritage Studies